hpcc-systems/DataPatterns/README.md

          attribute               The name of the attribute
          given_attribute_type    The ECL type of the attribute as it was defined in the input dataset
-         best_attribute_type     And ECL data type that both allows all values in the input dataset and consumes the least amount of memory
+         best_attribute_type     An ECL data type that both allows all values in the input dataset and consumes the least amount of memory
          rec_count               The number of records analyzed in the dataset;